exaexa/hs19/u2/README.md

 The program prints out `(42, ["ahoj","log 2","log 3"])`.

 Combination of Reader and Writer monads that can do both of these things at once can be either simulated by State (this is a simple solution that everyone should be able to do), implemented manually (for some bonus points), re-used from the library implementation of Reader-Writer-State monad combination called [RWS](https://hackage.haskell.org/package/transformers-0.5.6.2/docs/Control-Monad-Trans-RWS-CPS.html#t:RWS) (for more bonus points!), OR, most correctly, combined from the two basic monads using a monad transformer, as `ReaderT env (Writer log) a` (for a vast amount of bonus points!!!).

+Finally, there are 2 different monad libraries that implement both Reader, Writer and RWS: `mtl` and `transformers`.
+These differ by construction (the first one uses multiparameter type classes, the second one uses associated types), but from your point of view, the functionality should be roughly the same.
+If you can, use `transformers` for it is newer, cleaner and generally better.

 # Submission